 Never pass a stopped school bus.
 Not only does this endanger children getting on and off the bus, but it is against the law

-The Atlanta auto accident attorneys at the Law Offices of Shane Smith wish a safe school year.
+The Atlanta auto accident attorneys at Shane Smith Law wish a safe school year.
 For more back-to-school safety tips, read our article, "Back to school in Atlanta - time to review school bus safety with your child."